 The Dutchmen would extend the lead to three in the sixth, as Justin Childers (Pickerington, OH/Ohio Dominican University) would smack a double into left-center field.
 That hit by Childers would score JJ Shimko (Jacksonville, FL/University of South Carolina-Upstate).

-Andrew Turner (King of Prussia, PA/Long Island University-Brooklyn) would come on in the eighth to replace Sean Mazzio (West Chester, PA/Wagner College), and he would make his debut on Friday night by smacking a sacrifice fly to deep left-center field.
+Andrew Turner (King of Prussia, PA/Long Island University-Brooklyn) would come on in the eighth to replace Sean Mazzio (West Chester, PA/Wagner College), and he would make his debut night by smacking a sacrifice fly to deep left-center field.
 That fly ball would score Conti.

 Michael Ketchmark (Dallas, TX/Dartmouth College) would start the bottom of the ninth with some early July 4thfireworks, as his solo blast to left-center field would bring the Diamond Dawgs back to within one at 3-2.
 That would be all that reliever Joe Pokrentowski (Syracuse, NY/College of St. Rose) would allow, however, as he would force Justin Fowler (Aliso Viejo, CA/ Dartmouth College) into a double play to close the book on the Diamond Dawgs.

 D’Anna would pick up the win for Albany (13-12), who jump ahead of Mohawk Valley for third in the Eastern Division.
 Pokrentowski would pick up the save, while David Palmer (East Islip, NY/University of New Haven) picked up the loss for Mohawk Valley (12-12).

 Both the Dutchmen and the Diamond Dawgs are on the road on Saturday.
 Albany heads to Cantine Memorial Veteran’s Field in Saugerties to face the Stallions.
 Mohawk Valley heads west to Colburn Park to face off against the Newark Pilots.

 Browse by Month »